pflanze/lilyvm/README.md

 generating bloated and slow code, and even the current version of the VM may not fit into the main RAM in the C-64 any more (I haven't gotten around to test).
 So it may have to be rewritten in assembly, and I may not follow through on that.
-65816 CPUs may be a more realistic target.
+(Would 65816 CPUs make for a realistic target?)

 ## Status